dtzxporter/DTZxPorterLanding/_tools/colossus.md

   - Raw Files as-is.

 ## 📌 Versioning:
+- 2.26 - Update program library to fix a TGA export bug.
 - 2.25 - Update program library for improvements.
 - 2.24 - Support for audio preview for WNO/WOB.
 Update program library for bug fixes and improvements.
 - 2.23 - Support dct image files from WNO/WOB.